Dufji/Dufji/README.md

 # Hello, I'm Dufji <img src=https://raw.githubusercontent.com/HyperSkys/HyperSkys/main/assets/hi.gif width="29px">
 ### 🧑 About Me:

 I am currently 19 years old, currently attending a community college and planning to transfer to a high level university.
-I have a 4.0 GPA and plan to keep it that way throughout my school years.
 I want to do freelance programming and want to be a bigger YouTuber in the future.
 I have been fascinated with technology for as long as I can remember.
 Hope you will like some of my public projects on my GitHub page!
 I don't have EVERYTHING public for personal reasons.
 Some will be though!

 ---
 ### 🤹 My Skills